What is a Unified Messaging System?

-Unified communications has so much to offer your organization.
+Unified communications have so much to offer your organization.
 Depending on the service you use and which vendor you have, there may be other benefits and features as well.
 The main difference between unified messaging and unified communications is scope---the first is all about voicemail, while the second is all about bringing a wide variety of different systems together.

 Getting Started with Unified Communications